a-bentofreire/abeamer/README.md

 ![Image](https://a-bentofreire.github.io/abeamer-gallery-release/animate-support/story-frames/story.gif)

-To build this project, and take it to the next level with the Animation Editor, it requires a full-time developer, please, consider donating to keep this project alive and help to tell your story or to grow your business:
+To build this project, and take it to the next level with the creation of the Animation Editor, it requires a full-time developer, please, consider donating to keep this project alive and help to tell your story or to grow your business:

 * <i class="fa fa-paypal fa-lg"></i>  [paypal](https://www.paypal.me/abentofreire)